vectormodular/mmSite/_pages/baseTrig.md

 - Internal clock generator, defined via knob or tap tempo
 - Ability to accept an incoming clock signal to define tempo
 - Last modified tempo becomes the active tempo
+  - If clock input is removed, module falls back to last modified knob or tap tempo
 - LED for visually monitoring the current clock signal
 - Tempo modulation via CV input, with attenuator
 - 14 rhythmic interval outputs